SilexOne/sse/README.md

     }
     ```

-2. Create a python file based off `services/template.py` and store it in the `services` folder.
+2. Create a python file based off `scoring_engine/services/template.py` and store it in the `scoring_engine/services` folder.
     - Follow the template guidelines
     - Import the necessary libraries, `from utils.settings import data, collect`
     - Ensure the decorator is on your function, `@collect(data.get('services').get('YOUR_SERVICE_NAME_YOU_CREATED_IN_THE_JSON_FILE').get('enabled'))`
     - Use the settings from the json to test your service, This will be passed in as a parameter `def A_NAME_THAT_PERTAINS_TO_YOUR_SERVICE_TEST(config):`, then can be used as so `service_settings = config.get('services').get('YOUR_SERVICE_NAME_YOU_CREATED_IN_THE_JSON_FILE')`
     - Return either a 1 or 0 which represent PASS/FAIL
-    - Look at existing scoring functions in `services` to get real examples
+    - Look at existing scoring functions in `scoring_engine/services` to get real examples

 3. Run the program and the service should be added.